qr-answers/qr-answers.github.io/docs/menu/home_menu.md

 #### Team Information
 <div class="accordion-bar">Team Information</div>
 The Team Information section shows who the billing contact is and when the subscription period started and renews.
-This section also allows you (if you are the onwner or designated Administrator) to change the Team name.
+This section also allows you (if you are the owner or designated Administrator) to change the Team name.

   <p align="center" class="screen-shot">
   <img class="image-border" alt="team information screen" src="../../assets/images/team_name.png">